The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

 \subsection{The role of linearity}

-Proposition~\ref{prp-id} shows that it is possible in principle to estimate \(\vbg\beta\), as long as one collects enough covariates \(\vb Z\) so that the CAR assumption is plausible.
-Once covariates are collected, the question that remains is that of functional form of the CEF \(\E[\bar Y\mid \vb Z, \bar X_{k}=1].\) Here the accounting identity Eq.~\ref{eq-acct-id} implies that, with CAR, the true regression function of \(\bar Y\) on \(\vb Z\) and \(\bar{\vb X}\) is \emph{partially linear} in \(\bar{\vb X}\).
-This partial linearity, which is specific to ecological inference problems, proves helpful both in estimating \(\vbg\beta\) in practice, and in understanding the statistical challenges of ecological inference.
+Proposition~\ref{prp-id} shows that enough covariates can identify ecological inference parameters, yet the question of how to estimate these quantities remains, because the functional form with which collected covariates interact is unknown.
+Fortunately, the accounting identity Eq.~\ref{eq-acct-id}, combined with CAR, restricts the true regression function of \(\bar Y\) on \(\vb Z\) and \(\bar{\vb X}\) to be \emph{partially linear} in \(\bar{\vb X}\).
+This proves helpful in estimation.

 Why does partial linearity arise in ecological inference specifically?
 Note that the CAR assumption implies the following structure for \(B_g\): where the second line is directly due to CAR in Eq.~\ref{eq-car}.
-The residuals \(\vbg\eps_g\) are conditional mean zero because the residuals from any conditional expectations is orthogonal to the conditioning variables.
-Eq.~\ref{eq-bg-decomp} merely re-expresses the CAR assumption in a form that will prove more convenient, but it highlights a crucial implication of CAR: the quantity of interest is a function only of \(Z_g\) with a conditionally mean-zero residual \(\vbg\eps_g\).
+The residuals \(\vbg\eps_g\) are conditionally mean-zero because the residuals from any conditional expectation are orthogonal to the conditioning variables.
+Eq.~\ref{eq-bg-decomp} merely re-expresses the CAR assumption in a form that will prove more convenient, but it highlights a crucial implication of CAR: on average, the local estimand is a function only of \(\vb Z_g\), with residual variance unrelated to \(\bar{\vb X}_g\).

-Now, substituting Eq.~\ref{eq-bg-decomp} into Eq.~\ref{eq-acct-id} and denoting \(\E[\vb B_g\mid \vb Z_g]\) as \(f(\vb Z_g),\) a vector-valued function of the covariates, we have that Taking conditional expectations of both sides, we find because the residual term \(\vbg\eps_g\) is mean-zero from above.
+Now, substituting Eq.~\ref{eq-bg-decomp} into Eq.~\ref{eq-acct-id} and denoting \(\E[\vb B_g\mid \vb Z_g]\) as \(f(\vb Z_g),\) some (unknown) vector-valued function of the covariates, we have that Taking conditional expectations of both sides, we find because the residual term \(\vbg\eps_g\) is conditionally mean-zero.
 The left-hand side of Eq.~\ref{eq-cef} is the conditional expectation function (CEF) of \(\bar Y_g\) on \(\vb Z_g\) and \(\bar{\vb X}_g\), which appears in Proposition~\ref{prp-id}.
-What the right-hand side of Eq.~\ref{eq-cef} shows is that the CEF has a partially linear structure: it is linear in \(\bar{\vb X}_g\) with coefficients that depend (possibly nonlinearly) on the covariates \(\vb Z_g\).
-This type of model is also known as a \emph{varying coefficient} model \citep{hastie1993varying, fan1999varying}.
+What the right-hand side of Eq.~\ref{eq-cef} shows is that the CEF has a partially linear structure: it is linear in \(\bar{\vb X}_g\) with coefficients that depend, possibly nonlinearly, on the covariates \(\vb Z_g\).
+This type of model is also known as a varying coefficient model \autocite{hastie1993varying,fan1999varying}.